siddhant-bhaardwaj/Secured-QR/README.md

 ```

 ## Usage
->for passing secret messages and notes etc blah blah.
+>:octocat:for passing secret messages and notes etc blah blah. :octocat:

 ## Contributing
->Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change
+>:octocat:Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change :octocat:

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)